Murders, mayhem and officer's gunfire lead to charges at Brooklyn jail where 'Diddy' is held

 Andrew Simpson and Devone Thomas were charged with murder in a federal detention facility for allegedly stabbing inmate Uriel Whyte to death on June 7.
 Jamaul Aziz, James Bazemore and Alberto Santiago were charged with premeditated murder and conspiracy to commit murder within a federal detention facility in the July 17 killing of inmate Edwin Cordero.
 Makeshift weapons were used in both attacks, prosecutors said.

-Messages seeking comment were left with lawyers who represented Simpson, Thomas, Aziz, Bazemore and Santiago in their previous cases.
+Messages seeking comment were left with lawyers who represented Thomas, Aziz, Bazemore and Santiago in their previous cases.
+Simpson’s lawyer declined to comment.

 Four other inmates were charged in non-fatal assaults.
 One was charged with assaulting a federal officer for allegedly punching a correctional officer in the face in August after the officer offered him breakfast.
 Two others were charged in the icepick attack a few days later.